rocket-duck/deck_media_watcher/README.md

 # deck_media_watcher

-Service for Steam Deck that monitors the screenshot folder and sends new screenshots to a Telegram chat.
+Service for Steam Deck that monitors the screenshot folder (recursively) and sends new screenshots to a Telegram chat.

 ## Configuration